 Speed — or lack thereof — is a common challenge in the traditional investor onboarding process.
 Despite asset managers’, fund administrators’, and outside counsels’ best efforts, it often takes weeks or months for managers to clear investors to close.
 The result is delayed access to the capital managers need to move forward with deals.

 For years, there was little managers could do to speed up the subscription process other than to pull in more staffing resources, constantly ask their counsel for status updates, or work late nights and weekends.
 Now, however, there’s a clear solution: Firms can digitally transform the subscription process.
-They need FundFormer, a digital platform specifically built to optimize and accelerate investor onboarding.
+They need FundFormer, a digital solution within Insight, specifically built to optimize and accelerate investor onboarding.

 What slows down the traditional subscription process